yesnik/webdev-guides/api.md

 ### 5. Allow filter, sort, limit

 Sometimes we need a collection of resource to be sorted, filtered or limited.
-To do this enable sorting, filtering capabilities in resource collection API and pass the input parameters as query parameters:
+To do this enable sorting, filtering capabilities in resource collection API and pass the input parameters as query parameters.

+Use `camelCase` for query params.

 **Filter**: